 In the process, I have realized that there are eight major steps to a minimalist wardrobe, and I have created a minimalist wardrobe checklist with my must-have pieces.

 The Eight Steps to a Minimalist Wardrobe

-- You have to get rid of the clothes that don’t fit you.
+- Wondering what to buy for a minimalist wardrobe?
+Actually, you have to get rid of the clothes that don’t fit you.
 The clothes that don’t look good on you.
 The clothes you don’t wear on a regular basis.
 And the clothes you don’t love.

 - When you go shopping don’t buy clothes just because they are in fashion or on sale.
 Look for items that fit and suit you well so that you feel good when you wear them.
 That way they will be worth the money you spent on them.
 Get higher quality clothes but by fewer of them.
 They will last you longer and because you will buy fewer clothes you will be able to shop ethically and quit fast fashion.

-- The main point when creating a minimalist wardrobe is that items must be wearable in different combinations.
+- The main point when creating a minimalist wardrobe is that items must be wearable in different combinations – your minimalist wardrobe essentials.
 If a shirt can be worn alone and under a cardigan, tucked into skinny jeans, with rolled-up sleeves, and with or without a belt it’s a good piece to buy.
 The key is that you will be able to wear it in many ways without getting bored of it.

 - Another important aspect is color.
 Many people think that a minimalist wardrobe consists only of blacks, grays, and whites.
 But personally, I love colors.
 You simply have to find out which colors suit you and buy matching clothes.
 Blues, reds, yellows, there’s no problem in buying all of these as long as the shades go well with each other.